JayantGoel001/Double-Click-Listener/README.md

 <p>The class <code>DoubleClickListener</code> extends from <code>View.OnClickListener</code> so, just call the <code>DoubleClickListener</code> class on your onClickListener
-of the view that you wish to listen, and pass an object of <code>DoubleClickListener.Callback</code> class to listen the events.</p>
+of the view that you wish to listen, and pass an object of <code>DoubleClickListener.Callback</code> class to listen the events.You can also add custom time difference betweens click by default is 1000ms.</p>

 * **Kotlin**